trinv1/computational_theory/README.md

 In Problem 2, we are generating the first 64 prime numbers using The Sieve of Eratosthenes Algorithm for speed and memory efficiency, and computing the SHA-256 constants from the fractional parts of their cube roots.
 These constants are mathematically derived values defined by the Secure Hash Standard to ensure non-linearity and to prevent predictable patterns in the hash process, ensuring that each round of the computation is different.

 ### Problem 3
+#### Block Parsing and Message Padding
+In Problem 3, we implement message padding and block parsing according to Sections 5.1.1 and 5.2.1 of the Secure Hash Standard.
+SHA-256 can only process data in fixed-size 512-bit (64-byte) blocks, so before hashing can occur, any input message must be:<br>
+Appended with a single ‘1’ bit<br>
+Padded with ‘0’ bits so that the final block has space for:<br>
+A 64-bit big-endian integer that stores the length of the original message in bits<br>
+The aim of this padding step is to guarantee an unambiguous and consistent message format, ensuring that two different messages can never hash to the same value.

+### Problem 4
+#### Hashing

+### Problem 5
+#### Passwords

+## URL's, Tools and Packages Used